 Not only does impact sourcing benefit the worker—who might not have other means of employment—it helps…, President, The Rockefeller Foundation, 2005 – 2017 President Emerita, University of Pennsylvania

-Food Waste Turning the food waste prevention… 100x25 Achieving gender inclusivity in the… Health of Informal Workers Exploring innovations to help meet the… YieldWise Reducing post-harvest food loss for… Transforming Health Systems Building strong health systems and… Disease Surveillance Networks Pioneering networks to detect and… Innovative Finance Shaping the next generation of… Bus Rapid Transit Delivering the permanence, speed, and… U.S. Youth Employment Engaging employers to increase job… Smart Power for Rural Development Electrifying rural villages in India to… Digital Jobs Africa Connecting Africa's rapidly growing…
+Food Waste Turning the food waste prevention… 100x25 Achieving gender inclusivity in the… Health of Informal Workers Exploring innovations to help meet the… YieldWise Reducing post-harvest food loss for… Transforming Health Systems Building strong health systems and… Disease Surveillance Networks Pioneering networks to detect and… Innovative Finance Shaping the next generation of… Bus Rapid Transit Delivering the permanence, speed, and… U.S. Youth Employment Engaging employers to increase job… Smart Power for Rural Development Accelerating energy access to… Digital Jobs Africa Connecting Africa's rapidly growing…